jgerchen/polyploid_variant_calling/README.md

 * **input_fasta** Your reference genome in fasta format
 * **sample_list** tab-separated file containing information about individual samples format is as follows:
  ```
-sample_name<TAB>file_name<TAB>adaptor_file
+sample_name<TAB>file_name<TAB>adapter_file<TAB>sample_ploidy
 ```
 Here sample_name will determine the naming of other downstream files for each sample (wildcard {sample}) and file name is used to identify individual fastq files containing reads for this sample (file_name must be contained in the name of each fastq file).
-Files are identified using the [python glob module](https://docs.python.org/3/library/glob.html), e.g. it will also match wildcards contained in the name like * or ?.
+Files are identified using the [python glob module](https://docs.python.org/3/library/glob.html), e.g. it will also match bash wildcards contained in the name like * or ?.
 Multiple file_names can be matched by entering a comma-separated list (with no spaces).
-Finally, adaptor_file determines the name of the adapter file used for trimmomatic for this sample (located in **adapter_dir**).
+Furthermore, paired-end reads have to be matched correctly in pairs.
+Since there may be more complex situations than for sample names, I'm using the [RE module from python](https://docs.python.org/3/library/re.html) to match REs within the results from the glob module.
+Multiple PE pairs can be defined using the **paired_end_res** option (default: R1/R2 and fwd/rev), more explanations are in the comments of the [default config file](config/1_mapreads.yaml).
-* **sample_ploidies** tab-separated file containing sample name and ploidy of individual
+The column adapter_file determines the name of the adapter file used for trimmomatic for this sample (located in **adapter_dir**), sample_ploidy determines sample ploidy (2 for diploid, 4 for tetraploid etc.).

 * **sub_intervals** defining genomic intervals over which GATK haplotypecaller and population level genotyping will be parallelized in a [scatter-gather](https://gatk.broadinstitute.org/hc/en-us/articles/360035532012-Parallelism-Multithreading-Scatter-Gather) fashion.
 Each line defines an interval, over which variant calling will run as a single job.
-The file is tab-seperated in two columns, the first line defines the name for output file for each interval, the second line is either the name of a single contig or [interval](https://gatk.broadinstitute.org/hc/en-us/articles/360035531852-Intervals-and-interval-lists) in the fasta file or, if multiple contigs or intervals should be run in a single job, the location of a second file that contains a list of all the contigs or intervals (one per line), that should be run in a single job.
+The file is tab-seperated in two columns, the first line defines the name for output file for each interval, the second line is either the name of a single contig or [interval](https://gatk.broadinstitute.org/hc/en-us/articles/360035531852-Intervals-and-interval-lists) in the fasta file or, if multiple contigs or intervals should be run in a single job, they can be separated with commas (without spaces) and put in the same line (e.g. interval<TAB>contig1,contig2,contig3,...).

 ##### Pre-existing directories